 Good Soulwork lessons.
 So many people love Lent because you are busy “rooting out the vices and planting virtues”as the old monastics say.

 But there's the other lesson, too – about the life source in the soil, in the air, in rain and moisture in the ground, in the mysterious process that transforms an ugly brown tuber into a glowing scarlet dahlia.

-(I'm obviously itching to get into the garden after a too long winter and impossibly dragged out spring.)
-The Fifth Sunday of Easter reading of the vine and branches reminds me I am not only in community with other people who prune prune prune me down to the nub, (not always happily) but that I am also inseparably grafted to the Vine – the source of my deep and enduring happiness and love.
+For me, working in the garden and Jesus' teaching of the vine helps me not to panic, but to live into the perspective of our connectedness to one another and to the Holy One.
+The Fifth Sunday of Easter reading of the vine and branches reminds me I am not only in community with other people and that I am also inseparably grafted to the Vine – the source of my deep and enduring happiness and love.